EraCoSysMed-INSPIRATION/EraCoSysMed-INSPIRATION.github.io/01_index.md

 ## Qualified Open Systems Pharmacology Modeling Network of Drug-Drug-Gene-Interactions

+This project is part of ERACoSysMed and has received funding from the European Union's Horizon 2020 research and innovation programme under Grant Agreement No 643271.
+It is one project of the ERACoSysMed [3rd Joint Transnational Call for European Research Projects on Systems Medicine 2019](https://www.eracosysmed.eu/calls/jtc-3-2019), focusing on research that utilizes computational models to improve knowledge about diseases and adequate treatment.

 The aim of INSPIRATION is to improve the outcomes of drug therapy by establishing clinically applicable DDGI models that can be used to guide drug treatment.

 - Unique